A woman of child-bearing age who couldn't get pregnant in biblical...

 Thought!
 Planning to greatly enhance the outdated look of my site.
-Thoughts concerning the modern design of http://www.robinburrows.com?
-Undeniably an awesome guitar teacher in Thanet if ever required inside the OTH region.
+Thoughts concerning the modern design of https://kahlonlaw.com?
+Undeniably a special Mississauga based fraud lawyer that cares if ever required inside the Ontario region.
 Make your feedback.
 Many thanks!

 1 Samuel (1:4-20)